loomnetwork/loom-sdk-documentation/docs/ja/deploy-zkloom-testnet.md

 You can get testnet `ETH` by popping into the [Loom Network - Developer Chat](https://t.me/loomnetworkdev) on Telegram and asking for some, just mention your account address and we'll send some your way ASAP.

+Soon we'll launch a bridge that will allow you to deposit ETH from Sepolia to the zkLoom Sepolia Testnet.

-## Deploy the contract to zkLoom Testnet
+## Deploy the contract to zkLoom Sepolia Testnet

-Contracts can be deployed to the zkLoom Testnet using the `hardhat deploy-zksync` command:
+Contracts can be deployed to the zkLoom Sepolia Testnet using the `hardhat deploy-zksync` command:

 ```bash
 yarn hardhat deploy-zksync --script deploy-simple-store.ts